kev197/bayes-filter-sim/README.md

       - Applies Kalman Filter methods to the nonlinear observation model, which is a square root function
       - Compute bayesian fusion and generate a noise-dependent confidence scaling using linear algebra machinery
   - Particle Filter
-      - Prior as the importance distribution
+      - Motion model as the importance distribution (prior proposal)
-      - Systematically resample
+      - Systematically resample upon approximated effective sample size reaching a certain threshold
-      - Monte Carlo method for determining the state
   - Approximated Grid-Based Filter
       - Approximate (more or less) continuous pixel values as a discretized finite set of states, then apply the optimal bayesian update rules